Frequently Asked Questions

 Students will be pre-registered in their Summer B classes in order to secure their seat in the class.
-Students will receive their complete Access Program schedule, which includes their class schedule, when they attend the 2018 Orientation on June 18th and June 19th.
+Students will receive their complete Access Program schedule, which includes their class schedule, when they attend the 2019 Access Orientation on June 17th and June 18th.

-*Please note that students cannot select their summer classes; courses are chosen by the advising team based on the students’ test scores, dual enrollment and transfer credits.
-During Day 2 of Orientation students will be able to register for their fall semester with the guidance of an advisor.
+*Please note that students cannot select their summer classes; courses are chosen by the advising team based on the students’ test scores, dual enrollment, transfer credits, and intended major.
+At Orientation students will be able to register for their fall semester with the guidance of an advisor.